 I have decided to battle hot plasma with polyester and plastic.
 The billboard tells me I cannot find a job unless I’m 5 shades fairer.
 The parlour ladies lie in wait with bleach to burn my melanin into oblivion.
 I want to stop all of them and tell them, that’s not a tan…that’s me you’re rejecting with your katori of cruel chemistry.
 But instead I just give in, and shield myself with gloves, scarf, visor and helmet in a silly bid to deny my own history.

 My wrap around the rules

 Ass shorts are in fashion, but the matron would have a seizure and I would rather not have a suspension.
-So I pretend I’m in Goa, Hawaii or Ganpatiphule and wrap a beach sarong over my cut-offs until I reach the party I’m headed to, far away from matrons, hostels and dress codes
+So I pretend I’m in Goa, Hawaii or Ganpatiphule and wrap a beach sarong over my cut-offs until I reach the party I’m headed to, far away from old rules and new problems.

 Corporate Climate Control Coats

 I came from Borivili East and entered Siberia as soon as I swiped my card at 9:00 AM this morning.
-And before my gooseflesh rose and nipples decided to pop up and say hello, I swathed myself in a mismatched jacket in my daily war against AC vent aggressions.
+And before my gooseflesh rose and nipples decided to spring up and say hello, I swathed myself in a mismatched jacket in my daily defence against AC vent aggressions.

 The 3:30 AM Party Girl Cape

 I’m taking a cab alone, because I am perfectly capable of getting myself back home at 3:30 AM, yes, I am.
 I don’t need a man, what I do need though is my trusty cape.
 Cocooned in my shawl-cape hiding every vestige of my sequinned backless mini dress, I am unsexed, ungendered, unwoman, a formless blob in a shawl, and thank God for that, ‘cause I need to get home alone in this cab I’ve called for.
 It is 3:30 AM after all.

 Written by Meera Ganapathi